agilepartners-ai/MyJobSearchAgent/README-CORS.md

 The application includes improved error detection for CORS issues with user-friendly error handling and helpful information for troubleshooting.

 ### Development Setup
-For development, we use Vite's built-in proxy configuration to handle CORS issues locally.
+For development, we use Next.js's built-in proxy configuration to handle CORS issues locally.

 ### Production Deployment
 In production, we use Supabase Edge Functions to handle API requests while maintaining proper CORS configuration.